 What are the fundamental values embodied by the European Union?
 Does the EU really live up to them?
 How would Europe look like if the EU did not exist?
 How can we tackle the existential challenges posed by the global health crisis, climate change, international migrations, technological disruption?
 How should the EU’s institutional and economic set-up evolve to confront the disintegration forces?

-This collaborative project involves as co-authors almost 40 students representing the eight CIVICA partners as well as the University of Geneva and ESADE.
-Participants engage in a series of meetings and writing sessions, under the guidance of two academic mentors: Professor Carlo Altomonte, Bocconi University, and Professor Frédéric Esposito, University of Geneva.
+The written phase of this collaborative project involved as co-authors almost 40 students representing the eight CIVICA partners as well as the University of Geneva and ESADE.
+Participants engaged in a series of meetings and writing sessions, under the guidance of two academic mentors: Professor Carlo Altomonte, Bocconi University, and Professor Frédéric Esposito, University of Geneva.

 The project was born from the initiative and is supported by the Italian and Swiss sections of the Société des Membres de la Légion d'Honneur (SMLH) to celebrate the Centenary of the SMLH Foreign Sections.

 The project is coordinated by the Bocconi students’ association European Generation, under the high patronage of the SMLH.

-The final report will be presented to high-profile figures from European institutions and academia on the occasion of the SMLH Centenary Event, which will be hosted at the French Embassy in Rome in spring 2021.
+The final report will be presented to high-profile figures from European institutions and academia on the occasion of the SMLH Centenary Event, which will be hosted at the French Embassy in Rome in November 2021 (Corona-permitting).